 - Asking a human resources expert to rate the relative nature of Sally’s compensation package.

 - Comparing Sally’s compensation with her eventual ability to produce profit.

-Many companies may find resistance to these ways of rating negotiation skills.
+Many companies may find resistance to these ways of rating negotiation skills success.
 Employees become accountable for their negotiation effectiveness.
-Some will welcome this.
-But many will oppose this.
+Some will welcome this, but many will oppose.

 That’s a negotiation definitely worth winning.